-Purge Types Description Ink Used Purge Counts (See Note 2.)
-Keys to trigger the purge, to be followed by Black Start key (See Note 1 for the DCP340CW.)
-Normal purge This purge operation removes dried ink sticking to the head nozzles.
-Black: 0.3 mL Color: 0.15 mL Black: 15 Color: 22 1 key Power purge More powerful than a reset purge, this purge operation is for removing stubborn clogging from the head nozzles and ink supply tubes.
-Black: 0.85 mL Color: 0.55 mL Black: 43 Color: 86 3 key Initial purge Run automatically when the user powers up this machine for the first time, this purge operation refills the ink supply tubes and print head with fresh ink.
-Black: 3.63 mL Color: 2.61 mL Black: 187 Color: 420 4 key Reset purge This purge operation removes any bubbles that have accumulated in the ink supply tubes.
-Black: 0.55 mL Color: 0.4 mL Black: 28 Color: 63 5 key Engine setup purge This purge operation refills the ink supply tubes with ink when there is no ink in those tubes.
-Black: 3.93 mL Color: 2.76 mL Black: 202 Color: 443 6 key Cartridge replacement purge This purge operation must follow ink cartridge replacement.
-Black: 0.3 mL Color: 0.15 mL Black: 15 Color: 22 7 key Ink drain purge (not used) This purge operation drains all ink from the supply system, permitting repairs without the risk of scattering ink all over the surroundings.
+Purge Types Description Ink Used Purge Counts (See Note.)
+Keys to trigger the purge, to be followed by Black Start (Mono Start) key Normal purge This purge operation removes dried ink sticking to the head nozzles.
+Black: 0.3 cc Color: 0.15 cc Black: 15 Color: 22 1 key Power purge More powerful than a reset purge, this purge operation is for removing stubborn clogging from the head nozzles and ink supply tubes.
+Black: 0.85 cc Color: 0.55 cc Black: 43 Color: 86 3 key Initial purge Run automatically when the user powers up this machine for the first time, this purge operation refills the ink supply tubes and print head with fresh ink.
+Black: 3.63 cc Color: 2.61 cc Black: 187 Color: 420 4 key Reset purge This purge operation removes any bubbles that have accumulated in the ink supply tubes.
+Black: 0.55 cc Color: 0.4 cc Black: 28 Color: 63 5 key Engine setup purge This purge operation refills the ink supply tubes with ink when there is no ink in those tubes.
+Black: 3.93 cc Color: 2.76 cc Black: 202 Color: 443 6 key Cartridge replacement purge This purge operation must follow ink cartridge replacement.
+Black: 0.3 cc Color: 0.15 cc Black: 15 Color: 22 7 key Ink drain purge (not used) This purge operation drains all ink from the supply system, permitting repairs without the risk of scattering ink all over the surroundings.
 Initial liquid substitute purge (not used) This purge operation substitutes ink in the ink supply tubes and print head with initial liquid.